dannykryan/studybuddy/README.md

 # StudyBuddy

-Watch a Demo on YouTube:
+Watch the Youtube video below for a walkthrough of the design process and a full demo of the app:

 [![StudyBuddy Demo Video](/server/public/assets/readme/studybuddy-thumb.png)](https://youtu.be/zV7LkxL58pU)